 Help users type in languages that are not supported by the default

-The Input Tools provide options to type in numbers as well as Emojis if those are available for a particular language.
-Below is a screenshot of some of the Numbers available for Hindi.
+Google type pad input tools provide options to type in numbers as well as Emojis if those are available for a particular language.
+Below is a screenshot of some of the numbers available for Hindi (Google Hindi Typing).

 The screenshots below provide an idea of some of the other features provided by Google Input Tools like Key Click Sounds, Auto-Capitalization, and Auto-Correction.

 Pressing the Enter key will show suggested words that can be used to complete what is being typed.
 An example of this can be seen in the image below.

 The suggestions can be selected by using the ‘Tab’ key and will also be available as a list of possible words on the top of the page.
 This is useful for shortening lengthy sentences or typing with quick access.

 The Input Tools provide a range of keyboard layouts that can be used as an alternative to the default input layout which can be selected by choosing “Hinglish” in the input menu.
 The various layouts available are shown below: